 Get the Whole Family to Join

 Did someone say assembly line?
-This is my secret weapon when it comes to meal prepping lunches for the week, especially now that they’re distance learning and somehow my workload has doubled.
+This is my secret weapon when it comes to meal prepping lunches for the week, especially now that they’re back in school and my workload has doubled.
 I’m back to packing lunchboxes!

 Granted, it was a lot easier when they were younger and looked at it like a game!
 Now, they’re wiser but will still take part in a Schaffer assembly line so long as there’s good music and good food on the menu.
 This is ideal for things like sandwiches, veggies or wraps—just give each kid a “station” and let them work down the line.